conduktor/conduktor-docs/docs/platform/navigation/self-serve/onboarding.md

 description: Kafka Self-service Overview
 ---

-As you progressively onboard new Application Teams to Self-service, you will eventually be confronted to the following scenario:
+As you progressively onboard new Application Teams to Self-service, you will eventually be confronted with the following scenario:
 - Application `Wikipedia` is onboarded in Self-service.
 - Application `Clickstream` hasn't migrated to Self-service yet.
 - Application `Wikipedia` needs to access Application `Clickstream`'s topic.